laumadmar/MOMIC_server/index.md

 - run `docker-compose start` to keep the service running in the background
 - ssh into the container executing the access script (`./access`) and type `nohup Rscript /tmp/install_specific_libraries.R &` to install the required R packages
 - access the tool at http://localhost:8000/jupyter and log in
 - clone MOMIC Notebooks repo from jupyter or from the terminal after ssh into the container.
-For the former, go to the git tab located in the left menu, click on the button `Clone a Repositor` and provide the repo url.
+For the former, go to the git tab located in the left menu, click on the button ‘Clone a Repository’ and provide the repo url.
 For the latter, ssh into the container, cd into momic home directory and type  `git clone https://github.com/laumadmar/MOMIC_notebooks.git`

 It is strongly recommended to inspect the [step by step guide](installation_steps.html) to get a detailed explanation of this process, how MOMIC_server can be fully customised and access to some useful scripts and commands.